Optimal decay rates for linear kinetic equations in the half-space: Localization of the mass in dimension one

-In this paragraph, we focus on the special case $d=1$ and we prove \Cref{theo:main2}.
-We only consider the two first collision operators, namely the relaxation operator and the Fokker-Planck operator, since the Laplace-Beltrami operator is not defined in one dimension.
+In this section, we focus on the special case $d=1$ and prove Theorem~\ref{theo:main2}.
+We consider only the relaxation operator and the Fokker-Planck operator, as the Laplace-Beltrami operator is not defined in one dimension.